Leave Website

 919-962-1343

-If the GVSCs are unable to answer, please leave a voicemail with a phone number where it's safe for the GVSC to return your call.
-Calls will not be returned if no voicemail is left.
-GVSCs will typically respond to your voicemail within 48 hours or 2 business days.
+• If GVSC staff are unable to answer, please leave a voicemail with a phone number that’s safe for us to return your call.
+Calls without a voicemail will not be returned.

-Please note: There is no need to disclose any sensitive information about your experience in a voicemail to contact the GVSC or schedule a meeting.
+• Individuals do not need to disclose any sensitive information via phone to contact GVSC staff or schedule a time to meet.

 Office Location, Directions, and Parking